cnerg/cnerg.github.com/community/manual/expectations.md

 You have a right to the following from me as your advisor:
 * Maintenance/support of your research tools and environment to maximize your research progress,
+* Provide financial support to attend conferences to present CNERG research
 * Timely review of your research products,
-* Access to my time to address questions and obstacles to your research,
+* Access to my time to individually address questions and obstacles to your research,
 * Constructive assessment of the quality and progress of your research,
+* Provide guidance for academic progress and plan,
 * Management of the health of the CNERG community,
 * Flexibility in accommodating individual circumstances, and
 * Opportunities for you to provide feedback on my role as an advisor.